 In the summer months there is a guided tour (in Italian language only) on Saturdays and Sundays at 11:00 and 15:00.
 It lasts about 1 hour and follows the same route as the individual tour.

 If you speak Italian and would like to take part in one of these tours, you will have to buy an online ticket in advance.
+Price per adult: โ‚ฌ 10.00 per person.

 My Tip: On the first Saturday of every month, a special tour (exclusively in Italian) takes place in the Sacra di Michele.
 In addition to the regular tour you can visit the library with its approx. 10,000 books, the ancient halls of the House of Savoy and the “Museo del quotidiano” museum of everyday life.

-Price per adult: € 12.00 per person
+Duration: 2h / Price per adult: โ‚ฌ 12.00 per person

 Roundtrip Hike to Sacra di San Michele

-The starting point for this beautiful circular hike is the parking lot on the SS25 (⇨ coordinates) between the villages of Sant’Ambrogio di Torino and Chiusa di San Michele.
+This beautiful circular hike starts from the trailhead parking lot on the SS25 road, between the villages of Santโ€™Ambrogio di Torino and Chiusa di San Michele.

 Mule trail to the Sacra di San Michele Abbey